Mars254/Code-Challenge/README.md

    ```

-## Deployed website
+## You can check the deployed website by clicking the live link below 👇
 [Sopping List](https://mars254.github.io/Code-Challenge/)

 ### Running the Aplication :
- After installing the files on your PC, Open the files in vs code, copy the path and paste it on your browser to view the program
+ After installing the files on your PC, Open the files in vs code, copy the path by right licking the 'index.html' file and paste it on your browser to view the program

 ### Author
   this program was created for a Moringa School code challenge